Udaipur Rajasthan, India Travel Guide

 Udaipur often forms part of a larger Rajasthan itinerary.

 A 4-5 hour drive.
-Factor IN 1-2 time to explore the majestic Mehrangarh Fort and the blue houses of the Old City.
+Add 1-2 time to look around the grand Mehrangarh Fort and the blue houses of the Old City.

 Approximately 6-7 hours by road, train, or flight.
-Include 2-3 days for Amber Fort, Hawa Mahal, and City Palace.
+Add 2-3 days for Amber Fort, Hawa Mahal, and City Palace.

 A 3-4 hour drive or train ride.
 Add 1-2 days for the holy town of Pushkar and its Brahma Temple.